ctindel/jhorchestra.org/content/en/donate.md

 to the Jackson Heights Orchestra are tax deductible.

 We rely on contributions from listeners and supporters like you.
-Please donate using the Paypal Button below:
+Please donate using the Paypal Button below or by scanning the QR code:

 {{< rawhtml >}}
 <form action="https://www.paypal.com/donate" method="post" target="_top">